survivejs/webpack-book/manuscript/building_with_webpack/01_minifying_build.md

 ## Generating a Baseline Build

 To get started, we should generate a baseline build so we have something to optimize.
 Given our project is so small, there isn't much to optimize yet.
-We could bring a heavy dependency like React to get something to slim up.
+We could bring a large dependency like React to get something to slim up.
 Install React first:

 ```bash
 npm i react --save